 Tuition Aid Grant (TAG): A grant provided by the State of New Jersey to full-time students (12 credits per semester) who meet need criteria established by the State of New Jersey.
 Recipients must be New Jersey residents.
 Students need to complete the Additional Application for State Aid to be eligible for this grant.

 NJSTARS II: The NJ STARS II program is a continuation of the NJ STARS program that provides successful NJ STARS students at New Jersey county colleges with funding to transfer to a New Jersey four-year public college or university to earn a bachelor's degree.
-The amount of the NJ STARS II award for the first two semesters at a New Jersey four-year public college or university will be based on the student's cumulative grade point average (GPA) upon graduation from a community college.
 Funding for this program is contingent upon the availability of funds from NEW JERSEY Higher Education Students Assistance Authority (NJ HESAA).

 NJ STARS II Requirements:

 - Must meet all admission or application requirements established by the New Jersey four-year public institution.

 - Must meet all institutional deadlines for admission and financial aid.

 - Once admitted, students must submit a final county college transcript that reflects a cumulative GPA of 3.25 or higher to the New Jersey four-year public institution.

 - Must file the Free Application for Federal Student Aid (FAFSA) annually within established State deadlines: (www.fafsa.ed.gov)

 For detailed information regarding this program please go to: